College Student to Full-Time Professional in 5 Steps

 Starting your first full-time job can be draining.
 Add to that a new city and new adult responsibilities, and it can all seem downright overwhelming.
 While it can be tempting to pour all of your energy into your work, it is essential that you also establish habits to take care of yourself during this stressful time.
 Take time to unwind periodically throughout the work day; get to know coworkers, take a few minutes to step outside and walk around the building periodically, and take a break for lunch!
 Outside of work, establish a routine that includes exercise, plenty of sleep, and eating well.
 Maintain good financial health through setting and sticking to a realistic budget.
 Unplug, unwind, and utilize your support system.

 With these 5 easy steps, you’ll be well on your way to rocking that shiny new post-graduate job!
-And in the meantime, the UGA Career Center is here to help support you as you prepare for this transition, and utilize the After Athens: Life After UGA guide.
+And in the meantime, the UGA Career Center is here to help support you as you prepare for this transition, and utilize the After Athens: Life After UGA Guide.

-This entry has been viewed 9071 times.
+This entry has been viewed 10131 times.